Bassline (music genre): Niche Nightclub

 Niche Nightclub was established in 1992 by Steve Baxendale out of an abandoned warehouse on Sheffield's Sidney Street as a club for underground house music and later speed garage.
 The club was subjected to frequent raids by South Yorkshire Police throughout the 90s and early 2000s.
 As the bassline scene evolved, and Niche's popularity with it, the name of the club Niche became synonymous with the genre.

 In November 2005, the club was stormed by 300 officers in a raid named "Operation Repatriation", and closed, despite a lack of charges against the club's owners.
-According to Steve Baxendale, Sheffield's police force argued that the club attracted an undesirable clientele and gangs due to heavy drug use inside the club, although it was also argued that the raid was the result of discrimination due the club's increasing popularity with the Black British community in 2005.
+According to Steve Baxendale, Sheffield's police force argued that the club attracted an undesirable clientele and gangs due to heavy drug use inside the club, although it was also argued that the raid was the result of discrimination due to the club's increasing popularity with the Black British community in 2005.
 Sheffield's police force have stated "the only gun crime related to nightlife in Sheffield has been with bassline".
 However, according to Steve Baxendale, the controversy resulting from Operation Repatriation increased the popularity of the genre.

 After Niche's closure, Club Vibe was opened by Steve Baxendale on Sheffield's Charter Row, with an agreement with South Yorkshire Police not to use the name Niche, and DJs restricted to playing classic bassline house and vocal tracks, with a ban on "4x4" productions.
 High levels of security were eventually relaxed in 2009, and the Vibe premises were expanded and renamed to Niche.
 After a stabbing occurred outside the club in 2010, a local court forced the club to require membership cards, and the excessive restrictions governing bassline events eventually caused the club's permanent closure.

 After repeated attempts by Niche's DJs to re-open the club at its original location on Sidney Street failed due to obstruction by Sheffield City Council and South Yorkshire Police, the original Niche building was scheduled for demolition in 2016.